Women in government: Diplomacy

 In Brazil, the Secretariat of Policies for Women, was until recently the main Brazilian state-feminism agency at the federal level.
 Under Workers' Party governments (2003–2016), Brazil carried out women-focused policies in three dimensions of its foreign policy: diplomacy, development cooperation, and security.

 In Ireland, Ann Marie O'Brien has studied the women in the Irish Department of External Affairs associated with the League of Nations and United Nations, 1923–1976.
 She finds that women had greater opportunities at the UN.

 In the United States, Frances E. Willis joined the Foreign Service in 1927, becoming only the third American woman to do so.
 She served in Chile, Sweden, Belgium, Spain, Britain, and Finland as well as the State Department.
 In 1953, she became the first female US ambassador to Switzerland and later served as ambassador to Norway and Ceylon.
-Willis's rise in the Foreign Service was due to her competence, hard work, and self-confidence.
-Also helpful in her career was the support of influential mentors.
-While not a militant feminist, Willis blazed a trail for other female diplomats to follow.

 State/province representation

 In the U.S., on December 18, 2018, Nevada became the first state to have a female majority in its legislature.
-Women hold nine of the 21 seats in the Nevada Senate, and 23 of the 42 seats in the Nevada Assembly.
+Women held nine of the 21 seats in the Nevada Senate, and 23 of the 42 seats in the Nevada Assembly.
+In 2025, Nevada still had the most female representation of any state; the only other states to have 50% or higher female representation were New Mexico and Colorado.